 Exclusive: This is the Samsung Galaxy S20+

 The next major smartphone launch event for Samsung, Samsung Unpacked 2020 is just a few weeks away.
+Will the Galaxy S20 become one of the Best Android Phones of the year?
 On February 11th, Samsung is expected to unveil the Galaxy S20 trio of flagship smartphones as well as a new clamshell foldable smartphone.
 As we approach the launch event, we’ve already seen a few live images of the alleged Galaxy Z Flip foldable phone and a few CAD-based renders of the Galaxy S20 series.
 However, to date, we haven’t seen any leaks of the Galaxy S20 in the wild.
 Today, we are fortunate enough to bring to you the first live images of Samsung’s 2020 flagship.
 This is the Samsung Galaxy S20+.

 The pictures above were sent to me by a source who wishes to stay anonymous.
 Some edits have been made to the image to protect the source, but none of the edits impact our ability to see the design of the Galaxy S20+.
 In the image of the rear, the first thing that stands out to us is the camera setup.
 We can see a total of 4 cameras, a flash, and what looks like a microphone hole.
 On the right side of the phone, we can see a volume rocker and a power button.
 There is no Bixby button unlike in the earlier S10 series.